 Enabling AUR support in Manjaro Linux

 AUR isn’t enabled by default and you have to enable it through pamac.
-My laptop runs Manjaro Cinnamon but the steps are same for all Manjaro flavors.
+My laptop runs Manjaro Cinnamon but the steps are the same for all Manjaro flavors.

 Open Pamac (listed as Add/Remove Software):